 The Amsterdam Cheese Museum has a huge display of colorful, crazy cheeses, each with a bowl of free samples.

 You can also learn about the process of making and exporting cheese, see a diamond-encrusted cheese cutter worth more than everything I own, and take photos like this:

 So it’s a great time.
-Here is the info for the Amsterdam Cheese Museum:
+Visit the Amsterdam Cheese Museum website for more info.

 - Address: Prinsengracht 112, 1015 EA Amsterdam, Netherlands

 Other than canals and cheese, what is Amsterdam most famous for?
 Cannabis!
 Marijuana!
 Weed!
 Coffee shops that sell weed and weed treats legally!

 If you’re not a fan of marijuana, you can totally enjoy Amsterdam without visiting any coffee shops.

 There is so much more to the city than weed, so just skip this and continue on with your Amsterdam sightseeing.